brianread108/smeserver-mailstats/README.md

 mailstats-detail.php is the server side php which is used to display log file contents on a webpage (hosted locally on the SMEServer)

+mailstats.css is the default css file for the details webpage (I intend that this can be user enhanced)

 mailstats.cron is the cron file used to run the mailstats perl program every night.
 Placed in /etc/cron.d

 Details about the use of the package here: